PFH spectral invariants and $C^\infty$ closing lemmas: Periodic Floer homology

-Here $\op{Sym}^d$ denotes the degree $d$ part of the graded symmetric product; given a homogeneous basis of $H_*(\Sigma;\F)$, this is a vector space over $\F$ with a basis consisting of symmetric degree $d$ monomials in basis elements of $H_*(\Sigma;\F)$, where basis elements in $H_1(\Sigma;\F)$ cannot be repeated.
+Here $\op{Sym}^d$ denotes the degree $d$ part of the graded symmetric product; given a homogeneous basis of $H_*(\Sigma;\F)$, this is a vector space over $\F$ with a basis consisting of symmetric degree $d$ monomials in basis elements of $H_*(\Sigma;\F)$, where basis elements in $H_1(\Sigma;\F)$ cannot be repeated\footnote{It is also true (a special property of surfaces) that there is a canonical isomorphism $\op{Sym}^d H_*(\Sigma;\F) = H_*(\op{Sym}^d\Sigma;\F)$, although we do not need this.}.

 To prove the isomorphism \eqref{eqn:identity}, one fixes $d$ and replaces the identity map with the time $1$ flow $\phi$ of a $C^2$-small autonomous Hamiltonian $H:\Sigma\to\R$ which is a Morse function.
 It follows from Definition~\ref{def:generator} that PFH generators in the class $\Gamma=d[S^1]$ correspond to degree $d$ symmetric monomials in critical points of $H$, where index $1$ critical points cannot be repeated.
 One can choose a metric $g_\Sigma$ on $\Sigma$ making the pair $(H,g_\Sigma)$ Morse-Smale, along with a corresponding almost complex structure $J$ on $\R\times Y_\phi$ for which Morse flow lines give rise to $J$-holomorphic cylinders.
 The $S^1$ symmetry of the mapping torus can be used to show that no other $J$-holomorphic curves contribute to the PFH differential; this argument is worked out in \cite{farris,nw} for the very similar problem of computing the ECH of prequantization bundles.
-In particular, if we choose $H$ to be a perfect Morse function, then the differential vanishes, and the chain complex agrees with the right hand side of \eqref{eqn:identity}.
+In particular, if we choose $H$ to be a perfect Morse function (this means that the Morse homology differential vanishes, or equivalently here that there are exactly $2g+2$ critical points), then the PFH differential vanishes, and the chain complex agrees with the right hand side of \eqref{eqn:identity}.
+The isomorphism \eqref{eqn:identity} depends only on a choice of anchors for the degree $d$ PFH generators.

 For a homology class $\Gamma\in H_1(S^1\times\Sigma)$ which is not of the form $d[S^1]$ for a nonnegative integer $d$, the PFH is zero, because after a small perturbation of the identity as above, there are no PFH generators in the class $\Gamma$. \end{example}